 UPPER GUINEAN ORIGINS OF SLAVES IN THE AMERICAS

-Keeping in mind all the usual disclaimers about these sort of charts (especially take note of the sample size and period of each sample!), still pretty consistent patterns showing up in random countries allover Latin America.
-I made Top 5’s for each chart which show much similarity with the top 5 of the charts for Cape Verde.
 Except for the Brazilian slaves most of the others would have been exported by way of Cape Verde, especially during the 1500’s.
 So these charts should also tell us something about the slaves being kept on Cape Verde.
 However they may still not be fully reflective of the situation in Cape Verde for the following reasons:

 - Except for replacement additional slaves being needed to remain on Cape Verde might have been relatively few therefore.

-- Creolization and the share of native born Capeverdean slaves might have been relatively high, again resulting in reduced demand for slaves.
+- Creolization and the share of native born Cape Verdean slaves might have been relatively high.
+Again resulting in reduced demand for slaves.

 - Because of Cape Verde’s pano industry slaves from ethnicities known for their weaving skills may have been preselected to be kept on Cape Verde while others were allowed to be exported to the Americas.
-Capeverdean slave owners being very knowledgeable about Upper Guinean ethnicities and also having first pick they could have had several other ethnic preferences as well.
+Cape Verdean slave owners being very knowledgeable about Upper Guinean ethnicities and also having first pick they could have had several other ethnic preferences as well.

 PERU (1548-1650; n=4697)